 Sainsbury Centre, University of East Anglia, Norwich, Norfolk, NR4 7TJ

-Ride – Bus routes 25 and 26 run from Norwich Train Station and reach the Sainsbury Centre via Norwich City.
-Face coverings are recommended.
+Bus – Bus routes 25 and 26 run from Norwich Train Station and reach the Sainsbury Centre via Norwich City.
+More information and timetables on the First Bus website here.

 Please be aware that UEA staff and UEA students are not permitted to use the Sainsbury Centre P7 car park at any time, even when visiting the Sainsbury Centre.
 Please refer to the UEA Parking Policy.
-The UEA offers alternative pay and display parking:
+The UEA offers alternative pay and display parking.
+Find our parking map by clicking the ‘read more’ button below.

 Will I need to wear a face covering in the Sainsbury Centre?